 This is a series of posters that visualize tweets gathered October 13-15, 2009, from the five most heavily subscribed Twitter feeds.
 In order to experiment with typography in a quick, immediate way, I created 100 posters in 30-minute design sprints.
 Then I chose 25 designs to print and display at Maryland Art Place from December 1, 2009 to January 9, 2010.
 I also wrote about the process in Ellen Lupton's Design Thinking: Beyond Brainstorming.

-I'm the head of design at Shake Law.
+I'm the Head of Design at Shake Law.
 I previously developed and designed for apps such as National Geographic Magazine on the iPhone and Fast Company on the iPad, worked in personalized online advertising, and as a visual journalist and multimedia designer at The Denver Post and the Virginian-Pilot Media Companies.
-It should not go unmentioned that I was the captain of my high school synchronized swimming team.
-For two years.
-I received my MFA from MICA's GD MFA program in 2011, where I won the superlative for drum major.
-I get stuff done.
-In case you are lost, this is my website krissixenakis.com.
-My thesis work is not far away at krissixenakis.com/thesis.
+I received my MFA from MICA's GD MFA program in 2011, where I created Ink, a Design Magazine in support of my thesis The Designer as Editor.